jeckman/wpgplus/README.txt

 password into it - they'd still be accessible to someone with filesystem access.

 == Changelog ==
+= 0.8.5 =
+* Setting redirection back to 5 on the login check.
+I'd prefer not to rely on redirection this way, given that on some hosts curl redirection isn't allowed, but that will require a more fundamental rewrite I haven't had time to do.
+(I'd have to handle the redirection myself as current is done during the posting process, and all the variants for different global versions of google+

 = 0.8.4 =
 * Was not checking for wp_error object on first request, now we are